 The quaternary subdivision is a good compromise.
 It is relatively easy to work with, and non-distorting on the plane: a planar equilateral triangle is divided into four equilateral triangles.
 But a spherical base triangle may be divided into four equivalent triangles.
-The result of subdivision based on octahedron with quaternary subdivision is as follows in Figure 2 (Dutton 1996).
+The result of subdivision based on octahedron with quaternary subdivision is as follows in Figure 3 (Dutton 1996).

-Figure 2.
+Figure 3.
 The result of subdivision based on octahedron (Dutton 1996)

-2.3 The Definition of SQTM Based on Manifold
+2.3 The definition of QTM space on spherical surface based on manifold

 Manifold is the extension of Euclidean just because every point in manifold has a homeomorphism of an open set in Euclidean.
 So local coordinates system can be set up for every point in manifold.
 It seems that manifold is a result plastered with many Euclidean spaces.
 It can be proved that spherical surface is a 2-dimension smooth manifold (Evidence omitted).

-If the spherical surface is divided by quaternary subdivision based on octahedron, the SQTM is $8 \times 4^N (N = \{0, 1, ..., n-1\})$ regular mesh based on finite discrete space, expressed as $T^2$ .
+If the spherical surface is divided by quaternary subdivision based on octahedron, the QTM space on spherical surface is $8 \times 4^N (N = \{0,1,...,n-1\})$ regular mesh based on finite discrete space, expressed as $T^2$ .
 In the first level, spherical surface has the 8 base triangles, which are local coordinates systems of manifold.
-The relationship between 8 local coordinate systems can be described by spherical surface spacefilling curves (shown as Figure 3), which is a continuous mapping from a one-dimensional interval, to the points on the spherical surface.
-Continuous ordering based on spacefilling curves have been proven useful in heuristics related to a number of spatial, combinatorial, and logistical problems (Bartholdi and Goldsman 2001)
+The relationship between 8 local coordinate systems can be described by spherical surface space filling curves (shown as Figure 4), which is a continuous mapping from a one-dimensional interval, to the points on the spherical surface.

-Figure 3.
-Spherical spacefilling curves based on octahedron with quaternary subdivision

-To every base triangle, quaternary spherical surface spacefilling curve still can be used to express the relationship between every sub-triangle.
-In quaternary subdivision, the relationship between sub-triangles can be depicted with quaternary spherical surface spacefilling curve (shown as Figure 4).
-In given resolution, SQTM can be continuously indexed by quaternary spherical spacefilling curve (Details in Bartholdi 2001).
-Comparing with the other model (Dutton 1991), SQTM has the advantage of continuous ordering.
-It makes us to index the sphere digital space continuously to allow quick and efficient search at multi-scale.
-At the same time, SQTM has the intrinsic disadvantage that the triangle is equivalent but not equal with each other.

 Figure 4.
+Spherical space filling curves based on octahedron with quaternary subdivision

+To every base triangle, quaternary spherical surface space filling curve still can be used to express the relationship between every sub-triangle.
+In quaternary subdivision, the relationship between sub-triangles can be depicted with quaternary spherical surface space filling curve (shown as Figure 6).
+In given resolution, QTM space on spherical surface can be continuously indexed by quaternary spherical space filling curve (Details in Bartholdi 2001).
+Comparing with the other model (Dutton 1991), spherical surface digital space has the advantage of continuous ordering.
+It makes us to index QTM space on spherical surface continuously to allow quick and efficient search at multi-scale.
+At the same time, QTM space on spherical surface has the intrinsic disadvantage that the triangle is equivalent but not equal with each other.

-The quaternary spherical surface spacefilling curve
+Figure 6.
+The quaternary spherical surface space-filling curve

-Planar digital space is a simple Euclidean space, but SQTM is a more complex manifold.
-So SQTM is not the simple copy of planar digital space.
+Planar digital space is a simple Euclidean space, but spherical surface digital space is a more complex manifold.
+So spherical surface digital space is not the simple copy of planar digital space.
 It has some special properties just as follows.
-SQTM is not a Euclidean space, that is to say, it is no homomorphous to planar and no single coordinates system can be set up to express every point in spherical surface.
-Although cells of SQTM are approximately equivalent, it still has a multi-scale and continuous ordering advantages (Bartholdi and Goodsman 2001).
+Spherical surface digital space is not a Euclidean space, that is to say, it is no homomorphous to planar and no single coordinates system can be set up to express every point in spherical surface.
+Although cells of spherical surface digital space are approximately equivalent, it still has a multi-scale and continuous ordering advantages (Bartholdi and Goldsman 2001).